 Who is Fletch?

 I think it's fun to get a peek at the people behind a blog.
-You will find the real me hidden in the blog posts, but in the meantime here is a very brief introduction.
+You will find the real me hidden in the blog posts and podcast episodes, but in the meantime here is a very brief introduction.

 My name is Fletch.
 My parents named me Andy (Andrew actually) and some people call me the MangoMan.
 Hey!
 I think someone wrote a song about that?
-I have been married to Kenj for more than 20 years and I wonder all the time how a guy that looks like Shrek ended up with such a pretty wife.
+I have been married to Kendra for 25 years and I wonder everyday how a guy that looks like Shrek ended up with such a pretty wife.
 I am unabashedly, head over heels, in love with her.
 God has been ridiculously good to me.
 I am a dad to eight great kids (yes, 8 or VIII for any Romans reading my blog).

-During the day I fix teeth, but my dad is quick to explain, “at four days/week and 52 Fridays off each year…its hardly a full-time job.”
-I love being a dentist, but the rest of the time you can find me listening to Jimmy Buffett, driving an old VW, stretching out a pair of flip-flops, searching for a warmer climate, blending a refreshment, chillin’ with a mangokid, updating theMT, or watching my wife throw out another piece of my tie-dye wardrobe.
+During the day I fix teeth, but as my dad is quick to explain, “at four days/week and 52 Fridays off each year…its hardly a full-time job.”
+I love being a dentist, but the rest of the time you can find me listening to Jimmy Buffett, hanging out with Betty The SurfDog, Rasta The Chocolate Lab, stretching out a pair of flip-flops, searching for a warmer climate, blending a refreshment, enjoying some new pipe tobacco, chillin’ with a Mangokid, updating theMT, or watching my wife throw out another piece of my tie-dye wardrobe.

 The rest of the stuff about me can be picked up along the way.
 We homeschool, we eat good food, we listen to good music, we love to travel, and we are continual learners.
 Thanks for checking out theMangoTimes!